jyang1003/project-2-pitches/README.md

 ## MVP GOALS
 - Have a login page as the home page
 - Have a team history page
-- Have a page to view all teams built
+- Have a page to view all teams built with delete buttons
-- Have a favorites page
+- Have a favorites page with delete buttons
-- Have a team building page
+- Have a team building page with drag and drop

 ## STRETCH GOALS
 - Implement items to add on to champions
 - Add a match history to save teams from actual games
-- Create better design for the page
+- Implement synergies functionality
 - Add in Hextech Augments

 ## POTENTIAL ROADBLOCKS
 - Need to learn how to seed data and mass import into database
-- The doc for the TFT API is very
+- Figuring out how to implement drag and drop